 Influenza - For Patients

-Getting your flu shot at the beginning of the fall respiratory illness season is an easy and safe way to reduce your risk of getting the flu and reduce your risk of needing flu-related medical care, which will conserve scarce medical resources for care of COVID-19 patients.
+Getting your flu shot is an easy and safe way to reduce your risk of getting the flu and reduce your risk of needing flu-related medical care, which will conserve scarce medical resources for care of COVID-19 patients.

 This year, be safe, be smart, and get your flu shot.

 Health officials recommend getting your flu shot as soon as possible to provide the fullest protection from the flu.

 Where to get your flu shot